 A brief history of Yamaha bikes

-With Yamaha a name in the Japanese market, it took a little longer to break into international competitions.
-It wasn’t until 1963 when Yamaha’s persistence paid off with victory in the 250cc class of the Belgium Grand Prix.
-Sales of road bikes soon followed and international expansion began in earnest.
+With Yamaha now a name in the Japanese market, it took a little longer to break through in international competitions and it wasn’t until eight years later in 1963 that Yamaha’s persistence paid off with victory in the 250cc class at the Belgian Grand Prix.
+Sales of road bikes soon followed in Europe, and international expansion began in earnest.

-Today’s range, which also includes tourers, roadsters and even cruisers, continues to appeal, making Yamaha one of the most popular bikes on UK roads.
+Moving to the present day, today’s range of Yamaha motorcycles includes tourers, roadsters and cruisers and Yamaha firmly remains one of the most popular bikes on UK roads.